nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     When the JavaScript interpreter sees a string value (contained within quotes), it immediately begins type coercing all the following values into string.
-In the first line, `"1"` is a string, this `2` becomes `"2"` and `3` becomes `"3"`.
+In the first line, `"1"` is a string, thus `2` becomes `"2"` and `3` becomes `"3"`.
 They are simply appended to one another, the same way this might work&hellip;

     ```js
     "A" + "B" + "C"; // Equals "ABC"